kozyrevnikolay/Lab/README.md

-# IPS120
+# Lab
-GUI and code for IPS120 operation
+Packages for connecting equipment in lab